panteLx/easynews-plus-plus/README.md

 # Easynews++

 > [!NOTE]
-> This addon is a fork of the original Easynews+ addon with a different auth implementation that works with Omni and Vidi instances.
+> This addon is a fork of the Easynews+ addon with a different auth implementation and other enhancements that works on multiple platforms like Stremio, Omni and Vidi.

 Provides content from Easynews & includes a search catalog.
 This addon can also be [self-hosted](#self-hosting).

 Public instance: [https://easynews-cloudflare-worker.jqrw92fchz.workers.dev/configure](https://easynews-cloudflare-worker.jqrw92fchz.workers.dev/configure).

+---

+## Enhancements

+### Performance Improvements

+- Multi-level caching system to reduce API calls
+- In-memory result caching with TTL (Time-To-Live) control
+- Stream count limitation to optimize player performance
+- Efficient duplicate detection using hash tracking

+### Search Improvements

+- Smart title matching with percentage-based similarity for multi-word titles
+- Support for various naming conventions and special character handling
+- Enhanced content filtering (removes samples, broken files, etc.)
+- Fallback search strategies for difficult-to-find content

+### Quality of Life

+- Smart quality sorting prioritizing 4K/UHD → 1080p → 720p
+- File size-based sorting when resolutions match
+- Better quality detection from file names with multiple resolution and format patterns

+### Compatibility

+- This addon does not use basic auth headers to stream media because it isnt supported on multiple plattforms like Omni and Vidi

 ---